Located on the first floor of Edith Garland Dupré Library.

 We address grammatical errors last (unless you ask us to address them first), usually by pointing out a consistent problem or two and providing a model for correcting the problem.
 It is not unusual for us to direct students to one of the many online resources that can help a writer overcome the problem (exercises and the like).
 We might also direct the paper's writer to our own lists of resources that we have found to be helpful (many of which are posted at the bottom of the Student Links page).
 Some of the tutors have other favorites to which they may direct the writer.

-We cannot guarantee that we will be able to accommodate all walk-ins.
-We cannot guarantee that we will have an appointment available when you need or want one.
-We encourage students to make appointments, especially during the midterm and the last weeks of the semester when we are most busy.
+We cannot guarantee that we will be able to accommodate all walk-ins; therefore we encourage students to make appointments, especially during the midterm and the last weeks of the semester when demand for our services is high.

 We are not proofreaders or editors; our mission is a teaching one (to help our clients become confident and independent writers).
 It is not our place as tutors to go through an assignment and correct all of the errors as an editing service might.
 We do not rewrite faulty passages.
 If we see a consistent grammatical or mechanics error, we will demonstrate methods for correcting it, and we will point to a resource or strategy you can use for correcting it on other occasions.